hrydgard/ppsspp-site/docs/development/ppsspp-internals/atrac.md

 ### `sceAtracSetSecondBuffer(id, buffer, bufSize)`

-This informs sceAtrac about where we want a second buffer to be place.
-This is read from in a few circumstances like when we are looping with a tail.
+This informs sceAtrac about where we want a second buffer to be placed.
+This is read from in a few circumstances like when looping with a tail (that gets played after the last loop).

 ### `sceAtracGetChannel(id, *outPtr)`